|

 Carl Farmer |

 Frequent on gravel paths, in paving cracks and at the foot of walls.
 A small plant, usually under 10 cm tall.
-Flower diameter c 3-6 mm Skye ID: Leaves all in a basal rosette, wedge-shaped with a few teeth near the end and hairy on the upper surface.
+Flower diameter c 3-6 mm ID: Leaves all in a basal rosette, wedge-shaped with a few teeth near the end and hairy on the upper surface.
 Petals deeply divided.
 Other features: Pods oval, flattened, becoming translucent after the seeds fall.
-The former "Erophila verna" has recently been divided into 3 species, of which the Skye plants examined so far belong to Erophila glabrescens. |
+The former "Erophila verna" has recently been divided into 3 species, of which Erophila glabrescens is the commonest in the area. |

 ![]() Photo ©